scottapp/docker-pytorch-jupyter/workspace/README.md

-# this is your workspace directory
+# this is the workspace directory